 1. Open File, select New Calendar Subscription

-3. On the next screen, edit the name, etc. and choose the auto-refresh frequency (from every 5 min. to every week).
+3. On the next screen, edit the name and other details, such as auto-refresh frequency.
 Click OK.

 See also instructions from Apple.
-If you’d like to have iCloud to push a Teamup Calendar feed to all your Apple devices, subscribe it on your Mac (not on iPhone or iPad), make sure to choose “iCloud” as the Location as described here.
+To have iCloud push a Teamup Calendar feed to all your Apple devices, subscribe to it on your Mac (not on iPhone or iPad), and choose “iCloud” as the Location, as described here.

 To change the update frequency on Mac OS: